Yoad-Duani/personal_notes/docs/git/understanding-undo-time-traveling.md

 git log --graph --oneline
 ```

-You might see "**New Commit**" commit is no longer reachable from your current HEAD (unless you do further actions).
+You might see the "**New Commit**" commit is no longer reachable from your current HEAD (unless you do further actions).

 To completely discard changes: